Wednesday, May 24, 2017

 After completing this course, participants will be able to identify the impact of trauma on young children’s social relationships and emotional development, identify the impact of trauma on young children’s language and communication development and describe strategies to promote young children’s social-emotional and language development within the caregiver-child relationship.

 Additional information and login procedures will be provided to participants after registration.

-Financial Disclosure: Maryrose McInerney is receiving an honorarium from NJSHA for this presentation.
-She will be referencing her work at Montclair University, Hackensack Audiology and Hearing Aid Associates and Hackensack University Medical Center.
+Relevant Financial Disclosure: Jacquelyn Doran Cunningham is receiving an honorarium from NJSHA for this presentation.
+She will also be referencing her place of employment, Metro RDTC.

-Non-Financial Disclosure: Maryrose McInerney does not have any non-financial relationships to disclose.
+Relevant Non-Financial Disclosure: Mahchid Namazi has no relevant non-financial relationships to disclose.